Mason Korea: 1-1-9

 Campus Offices and Services

 Pregnancy is a protected right under Title IX.
-Should you need additional support ensuring access and equitable treatment, please contact Compliance, Diversity and Ethics to discuss your concerns with a Title IX representative.
+Should you need additional support ensuring access and equitable treatment, please contact Diversity, Equity, and Inclusion to discuss your concerns with a Title IX representative.

 If your pregnancy and delivery are relatively healthy, normal, and uncomplicated and you have additional concerns, it is recommended that you speak with your professor to make appropriate arrangements.